scoconno/scoconno.github.io/_site/examined/Mind/Turing.md

 anything*.
 It can do *whatever we know how to order it to perform*.”

 Response: The objection assumes that machines cannot learn.
 But it is possible for machines to learn.

+### Digital Computer

+A Digital Computer is a machine intended to carry out any operation which could be done by a human computer.
+It has three parts.

+Store:
+: a bank of information.
+It iss like the paper or book that a human computer uses when doing their calculations.

+Executive unit:
+: carries out the various operations.

+Control:
+:   is like the rules or instructions for carrying out the calculation.
+Its job is to ensure that instructions are  obeyed correctly and in the right order.

+Notice that we can dramatically increase the size and power of these three parts.
+So even if we don’t yet have a powerful enough computer that passes the Turing Test, we might build one by increasing the power and size of these parts.